 Take a Selfie.
 If no one is available to take your photo, you can always take a web shot of yourself using your computer’s camera (if you have one).
 If you've got a phone with a high-quality camera, you can take a selfie.
-Do be sure it looks professional before you upload it.
+Make sure it looks professional before you upload it.
 Take a lot of pictures and then decide which one is best.
 You'll be able to upload the photo directly (on iOS and Android) to LinkedIn.
-If the picture, once you’ve posted it, doesn't look like you expected it to, it's easy to start over and take a few more photos to try.
+If the picture doesn't look like you expected after it's uploaded, it's easy to start over and take a few more photos to try.

-Pick a Head Shot.
+Use a Headshot.
 Because profile photos appear as small thumbnails on LinkedIn, your photo should only be of your head, neck, and possibly the top of your shoulders.
 If you include your entire body, your head will appear too small, and viewers may not be able to recognize you.

 Dress Professionally.
-Because LinkedIn is a professional career and business platform, make sure that your photo depicts you in a manner appropriate for your field.
-Typically this means a dress shirt for men, a dress, blazer, or nice blouse for women, or a suit for either gender.
+Because LinkedIn is a professional career and business platform, make sure that your photo shows you in a manner appropriate for your field.
+Typically, this means a dress shirt for men; a dress, blazer, or nice blouse for women; or a suit for either gender.
 Choose solid dark colors like blue or black, and don't pick anything with a pattern that's too busy.

 Select a Current Photo.
 Do not include a dated photo no matter how young and attractive you look.
-Use a current picture, so people aren’t surprised when they meet you in person.
-It's strange to be introduced to someone in person who looks twenty years older than their online photos!
+Use a current picture so people aren’t surprised when they meet you in person.
+It's strange to be introduced to someone in person who looks 20 years older than their online photos!

 Uploading Your Photo